dr-montasir/stylelint-configuration/README.md

 ### What is this?

-stylelint-configuration: Please ignore.
-This package does not ready yet.
+stylelint-configuration

 ### Installation

-`npm i stylelint-configuration --save`
+`npm i stylelint-configuration --save-dev`